R bootcamp

 Rather than giving the [] operator a specific set of integer numbers, we can provide a vector of TRUE / FALSE values which specify which element of the input vector do we want to “extract”.
 Note that this TRUE / FALSE indexing vector must have the same length as our original vector!

-Create variable containing a vector of five TRUE or FALSE values (i.e., with something like index <- c(TRUE, FALSE, ...) but with five TRUE or FALSE values total, and use that index variable in a v[index] indexing operation.
+Create variable containing a vector of five TRUE or FALSE values (i.e., with something like index <- c(TRUE, FALSE, ...), the exact combination of logical values doesn’t matter), and use that index variable in a v[index] indexing operation on the v vector you created above.

 index <- c(TRUE, FALSE, TRUE, TRUE, FALSE)